Nancy by Olivia Jaimes for February 10, 2022

 8. Missing large

-Phaedrusnyc over 2 years ago
+Phaedrusnyc almost 3 years ago

 As I’ve spent the past few weeks catching up on Nancy (apologies to anyone still getting alerted for random comments on older strips), I’ve found it fascinating to watch Olivia’s art style evolve over a relatively short period.
 If you compare the character models to what they were when she first started, there are many subtle but significant differences.